ConnorLee/bamboo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Testing

+Our tests require use of json web tokens.
+Our test require daemon.land services running in order to pass.
+Make sure the JWT_SECRET .env variable is set to the same as the server you're testing on, or else the server will not be able to decode the JWTs for tests.